Every Flavor of Doritos, Ranked

 You're probably taking this more personally than psychologically reasonable.
 Well, Angry Internet Friend, there’s a simple answer to the low ranking: I don’t like ranch.
 And it’s my ranking, damnit.
 In this world, you're either a Cool Ranch person or a Nacho Cheese person.
 I am on the side of right.

-These suckers really are pretty spicy, but taste way better than Blaze.
+These suckers really are pretty spicy.
 There’s a hint of lime, though, which cuts through it and mellows everything out.
 Me gusta!
 Although, I’m not sure I could house a bag of these after a night of drinking.
 (Note from future self: You can, you will, and it's gonna be great.)

 9. Poppin' Jalapeño